-On February 6, 2015, we entered into an at-the-market ("ATM") program with MLV & Co.
+On February 6, 2015, we entered into an ATM securities offering program with MLV & Co.
 LLC and JMP Securities LLC through which we may sell, by means of ATM offerings from time to time, up to \$50.0 million of our common stock.
-During the three months ended March 31, 2015, we sold 114,451 shares at an average price of \$14.75 per share for aggregate proceeds (including transaction costs) of \$1.7 million.
-Additionally, on April 20, 2015, we closed a public offering of 2,450,000 shares of our common stock.
-See "Recent Developments" below for additional information.
+We have sold \$4.8 million (325,927 shares) under the ATM program through September 30, 2015.
+On April 20, 2015, we closed a public offering of 2,450,000 shares of our common stock at a public offering price of \$14.85 per share, raising approximately \$36.4 million in gross proceeds.
+On May 18, 2015, we completed the sale of an additional 367,500 shares of our common stock, at a public offering price of \$14.85 per share, raising approximately \$5.5 million in gross proceeds pursuant to the underwriters' exercise of the overallotment option.

 As a BDC, we are generally not permitted to issue and sell our common stock at a price below net asset value per share.
-We may, however, sell our common stock, or warrants, options or rights to acquire our common stock, at a price below the then-current net asset value per share of our common stock if our Board, including independent directors, determines that such sale is in the best interests of us and our stockholders, and if our stockholders approve such sale.
-On June 27, 2014, our stockholders voted to allow us to sell or otherwise issue common stock at a price below net asset value per share for a period of one year, subject to certain limitations.
-As of March 31, 2015 and December 31, 2014, we had 9,632,361 and 9,517,910 shares outstanding, respectively.
+We may, however, sell our common stock, or warrants, options or rights to acquire our common stock, at a price below the then-current net asset value per share of our common stock if our Board, including independent directors, determines that such sale is in the best interests of us and our stockholders, and if our stockholders have approved such sales.
+On June 24, 2015, our stockholders voted to allow us to sell or otherwise issue common stock at a price below net asset value per share for a period of one year, subject to certain limitations.
+As of September 30, 2015 and December 31, 2014, we had 12,661,337 and 9,517,910 shares outstanding, respectively.